 Visa and Hotel Arrangements:

 Visa and other travel arrangements can be done through the below travel agency that has special rates for the participants of the conference.
-The conference organizers are however not responsible nor liable for any of the arrangements made between the traveller and the agency.
+The conference organizers are however not responsible nor liable for any of the arrangements made between the traveler and the agency.

 - Minimum 3 working days are required to obtain the visa.